pmcgover/24dev-demo/README.md

   input/ouput files, logs, docs, etc.
 * Navigate to the desired apps **doc** folder and view the related docs/README-\<appName\>.md file.
 * Navigate to the desired apps **bin** folder and execute the program per the documentation.
+* View the application log files and test results via the [Project-Sumary.md](Project-Summary.md).

 ## Create your own 24dev Software Digital Portfolio
 * Learn about git and github: [Github Help](https://help.github.com)